We may earn a commission when you click on the affiliate links in this post.

 - While rice is cooking, prepare the vinegar mixture.
 In a small saucepan over medium heat, combine rice vinegar, sugar, and salt.
 Heat mixture just until the sugar dissolves (do not let it boil).
 Remove from heat and let cool to room temperature.

 - When the rice is done cooking, gently spread out the rice over a cookie sheet.
 Evenly distribute the cooled vinegar mixture over the rice.
+You may not need all of the vinegar mixture.
+Just sprinkle it over the rice until it is lightly spritzed.
 Gently turn rice over from time to time with rice paddle or wooden spatula so that rice cools evenly.
 To speed things up, fan the rice each time you turn it over.
-When rice has cooled to room temperature, it is ready to use for sushi rolls!
+When rice has cooled to room temperature, it is ready to use for sushi!

 Great recipe, thank you!